cognitedata/transformations-cli/README.md

 Documentation for CLI is hosted [here](https://cognite-transformations-cli.readthedocs-hosted.com/en/latest/).

-### Github Action
+### GitHub Action

 `transformations-cli` also provides a GitHub Action which can be used to deploy transformations.
-You can find the documentation for transformations-cli GitHub action [here](githubaction.md).
+You can find the documentation for transformations-cli GitHub Action [here](githubaction.md).

-### Github Action Migration: jetfire-cli@v2 to transformations-cli@main
+### GitHub Action Migration: jetfire-cli@v2 to transformations-cli@main

-If you've already used the old `jetfire-cli` in a GitHub action we recommend you migrate to the new Github Action.
+If you've already used the old `jetfire-cli` in a GitHub Action we recommend you migrate to the new GitHub Action.
 You can find the migration guide [here](migrationguide.md).

 ### Contributing